-ADMISSION TO HUMAN SERVICE PROVIDER/SUBSTANCE ABUSE COUNSELING PROGRAM program will be selected on the basis of admission to the college, reading and writing level, prior educational achievements and an interview with the program director.
+ADMISSION TO HUMAN SERVICE PROVIDER/SUBSTANCE ABUSE COUNSELING PROGRAM

+Admission to Weatherford College does not guarantee selective admission to the Human Service/Substance Abuse Counseling program.
+The number of students admitted to this program is limited.
+Students admitted to this program will be selected on the basis of admission to the college, reading and writing level, prior educational achievements and an interview with the program director.
 All potential students need to complete an application, submit a criminal background check, reading and writing placement scores, and any prior education.
 For specific application information and deadlines, contact the program director or the academic counselor.